Can images help recognize entities? A study of the role of images for Multimodal NER: Experiment and analysis

 Based on sequence labeling experiments, we observe that images are not always helpful.
-We assume that this is due to the weak relatedness between named entities and images, and the low-level visual understanding.
-Figure \ref{fig:attention_visulization} shows two examples of the results and attention visualization from BERT + VAM + CRF (Exp 1.2).
-In example (a), even though the model focuses on reasonable image regions, the information provided by the model is unable to capture the notion that the image depicts what seems to be an ongoing TV interview from the `Fox' network.
-In example (b), the model makes a good alignment between word `John' and image regions.
-However, the model also aligns word `Sister' with image regions since it regards `Sister' as an instance of person entity.
-Such two kinds of alignments introduce some noise, causing the model to make wrong predictions.
+We assume this is due to the weak relatedness between entities and images, and the gap in semantic representation from images and text.
+Figure \ref{fig:attention_visulization} shows two examples of the results and attention visualization from \textit{BERT + VAM + CRF} (Exp 2.2).
+In example (a), even though the model focuses on reasonable image regions, the visual signal is unable to represent an abstract concept like what seems to be an ongoing TV interview from the `Fox' network (entity).
+In example (b), the image is not directly related to the entity `Justin Trudeau' and, therefore, can only introduce noise when used by the model.